symfony/symfony-docs/book/http_cache.rst

     The ``setExpires()`` method automatically converts the date to the GMT timezone as required by the specification.

+Note that the ``Expires`` header is not vulnerable to clock skew, since the lifetime is calculated using the ``Date`` header which comes from the origin server as well instead of using the local clock.
-The ``Expires`` header suffers from two limitations.
-First, the clocks on the Web server and the cache (e.g. the browser) must be synchronized.
-Then, the specification states that "HTTP/1.1 servers should not send ``Expires`` dates more than one year in the future."
+The specification states that "HTTP/1.1 servers should not send ``Expires`` dates more than one year in the future."

 .. index::